gipo355/gipo355/README.md

 </div>

-### <div align="center">I'm Gipo355, a full-time full-stack freelance developer 👨‍💻 Writing since 2021 🚀</div>
+### <div align="center">I'm Gipo355, a full-time full-stack developer 👨‍💻 Writing boilerplate since 2021 🚀</div>

 - 🔭 I’m currently studying to be a full-stack dev

 - 🌱 I’m currently learning React, Angular, Nestjs and Go.

+- 🎯 I want to become a highly skilled developer and for this i look up to my idols and the amazing open source projects around.

+- ❤️ I love typescript, nodejs and its ecosystem, and golang!

+- 🤖 I like automating stuff, diving into devops

+- 📝 I would like to learn C# and Rust

+- 🛠️ My main tools: Arch, I3, Neovim, VSCode, Tmux

 <br/>